 The Language of Cat Ears: What Flat Ears Mean

-- Fear and Anxiety When your cat feels threatened or scared, flattening their ears against their head is a natural defensive position.
+- Fear and Anxiety: When your cat feels threatened or scared, flattening their ears against their head is a natural defensive position.
 This protects their sensitive ear canals from potential damage during conflict and signals submission to whatever is causing their distress.
 You might notice this when introducing your cat to new environments, during thunderstorms, or when unfamiliar visitors enter your home.
+Anatomically, flattening reduces the ear’s exposed surface area and protects the pinna from claws or bites.
+Behaviorally, it often appears during sympathetic nervous system activation.
+Look for concurrent signs such as whiskers pulled back against the cheeks, a lowered center of gravity, and a subtle weight shift toward the hind limbs.
+That weight shift signals readiness to flee.

-- Discomfort or Pain Cats experiencing physical pain may flatten their ears as a reaction.
+- Discomfort or Pain: Cats experiencing physical pain may flatten their ears as a reaction.
 If your typically friendly cat suddenly displays flat ears without environmental triggers, consider scheduling a veterinary checkup.
 Dental issues, ear infections, or other health conditions might be the culprit.
+Pain-related ear flattening is typically persistent and less reactive to environmental change.
+Cats with otitis externa often hold one ear slightly lower than the other and may resist palpation at the base of the ear canal.

 Different Types of Flat Ear Positions

 Not all flattened ear positions communicate the same message.
-Understanding these variations can help you better interpret what your furry friend is trying to tell you.
+These variations can help you better interpret what your cat is trying to tell you.

 Cat Ears Flat Back